husun0822/TEC_impute/data/data.md

-This folder contains sample data (TEC median-filtered data & Spherical Harmonics) used for plotting.
+This folder contains:

+1. The International Geomagnetic Reference Field (IGRF) data that shows the magnetic equator locations